rahulwaghole14/Mandap-Web-Frontend/mandap-platform-doc-FULL-API.md

 ---

 ### 🔚 Use in Cursor AI
-- Place this file in `/docs/mandap.md`
+- Place this file in `/docs/mandapam.md`
 - Use prompts like:
-  - “Use `docs/mandap.md` to generate vendor registration backend.”
+  - "Use `docs/mandapam.md` to generate vendor registration backend."
   - “Refer to announcement module and build upload UI in React Native.”

 ---